Azure/azure-service-operator/docs/development.md

 go build -o bin/manager main.go
 ```

-5. *Updating the types file*: Open the `AzureNewType_types.go` file that was generated under `api/v1alpha1`.
+5. *Updating the types file*

+    Open the `AzureNewType_types.go` file that was generated under `api/v1alpha1`.
     a.
-Remove the `AzureNewTypeStatus` struct that was generated from this file.
-We will not be using this and instead using the common `ASOStatus` for consistency across all operators.
-    Replace the `Status` field in the struct `AzureNewType` in this file to be of type `ASOStatus` instead of `AzureNewTypeStatus`
+Replace the generated `Status` struct with the shared `ASOStatus` from `/api/{version}/aso_types.go` as below

-    ```code
+    ```go
+    type AzureNewType struct {
+        metav1.TypeMeta   `json:",inline"`
+        metav1.ObjectMeta `json:"metadata,omitempty"`

+        Spec   AzureNewTypeSpec `json:"spec,omitempty"`
         Status ASOStatus       `json:"status,omitempty"`
+        }
     ```

     b.
 Define the fields for the `AzureNewTypeSpec` struct.
-This will all the parameters that you will need to create a resource of type `AzureNewType`.
+This will be all the parameters that you will need to create a resource of type `AzureNewType`.

     For instance, if I need to create a resource of type ResourceGroup, I need a Subscription ID, Name, and a Location.

-    The `Subscription ID` is something we configure through config for the entire operator, so leave that out.
+    The `Subscription ID` is something we configure through config for the entire operator, so it can be omitted.
-    The `Name` for every resource is going to be the Kubernetes `Metadata.Name` we pass in the manifest, so leave that out too.
+    The `Name` for every resource is going to be the Kubernetes `Metadata.Name` we pass in the manifest, so omit that from the Spec as well.
-    So in this case you would only  add `Location` of type `string` to the Spec.
+    In this case you would only  add `Location` of type `string` to the Spec.

+    Here is an example of how this might look.
+Note that we use camel case for the names of the fields in the json specification.

+    ```go
+    type AzureNewTypeSpec struct {
+        Location        string `json:"location"`
+        ResourceGroup   string `json:"resourceGroup,omitempty"`
+        }
+    ```

     You can refer to the other types in this repo as examples to do this.

     c.
 Add the Kubebuilder directive to indicate that you want to treat `Status` as a subresource of the CRD.
 This allows for more efficient updates and the generic controller assumes that this is enabled for all the types.

-    ```code
+    ```go
     // +kubebuilder:object:root=true
     // +kubebuilder:subresource:status   <--- This is the line we need to add